Back to Blog

 Use a Medicare Card Copy When Traveling

 If you're on the go, consider carrying a photocopy instead of the original to protect your identity if your wallet is lost or stolen.
-You can also download a direct copy and print through your MyMedicare.gov account.
-If you don’t have access to a printer or copier, your local library has these tools for public use.
+You can also download and print an official copy directly from your MyMedicare.gov account.
+If you don't have access to a printer or copier, your local library has these tools available.

 Watch Out For Scams and Identity Theft